 Thanks to advancements in investment technology and options available to investors of all income brackets, investing has never been more accessible.
-Below, we’ll discuss a few different strategies to invest money in your 20s.
+Below, we’ll discuss a few different strategies for how to invest money in your 20s.

-Thinking About Financial Goals
+Think About Financial Goals

 When thinking about goals, ask yourself these two questions:

 Mid-term money is any money you might need in the next couple of years, such as an emergency fund (so long as you have fast access to this money), travel fund, wedding fund, or down payment savings.

 It might make sense to keep this money in a high-yield savings account.
 While you can use the savings account offered by a bank with whom you do your checking, there are other options that can offer you a better interest rate on your money.

 For example, some people are migrating to online banking experiences over traditional big name banks.
 Because these financial service companies do not maintain brick and mortar locations, they are often able to offer a slightly higher interest rate within their products than a commercial bank.
 A credit union might also offer a high-yield savings account option.

 High-interest savings accounts, along with other “cash equivalents” like certificates of deposits (CDs) and money market accounts are considered to be lower-risk investments (though CDs are not useful for emergency funds, because of the early termination penalties).

 Where to Put Mid- to Long-term Money